 5 Many artists who were using broadcast and satellite television in the 1970s and 1980s also turned to computer networks in the 1990s.
 See, for example, Van Gogh TV’s Piazza Virtuale (1992) at documenta, or Douglas Davis’s use of the web to finally break through to “the viewer on the other side of the then-imperial TV screen” in The World’s First Collaborative Sentence (1994).

-6 In addition to goodies like a live video feed of the States of Surveillance gallery, the Art in the Age of the Internet website features web-only commissions by Olia Lialina (An Infinite Séance 3, 2018) and HOWDOYOUSAYYAMINAFRICAN? (forthcoming).
+6 In addition to goodies like a live video feed of the States of Surveillance gallery, the Art in the Age of the Internet website featured web-only commissions by Olia Lialina (An Infinite Séance 3, 2018) and HOWDOYOUSAYYAMINAFRICAN?.

 7 Pierre Huyghe’s One Million Kingdoms is part of the No Ghost Just a Shell (1999–2002) project, in which Huyghe and Philippe Parreno purchased the Japanese manga character Annlee and distributed it to fellow artists, including design firm M/M Paris, whose Annlee wallpaper hangs behind the video in Art in the Age of the Internet.
 In 2002, Huyge and Parreno started a corporation in Annlee’s name and sold the character’s representation back to itself, thereby opening the project onto the questions of copyright, image circulation, and control of representation that are central to the internet.